helmwave/helmwave/README.md

 HelmWave is like docker-compose for helm.

 - Deploy multiple environments by one step
-- Seperate values for environments
+- Separate values for environments
 - Common values for apps
 - Keep a directory of chart value files
 - Maintain changes in version control.